46 pages • 1 hour read

 Meanwhile the Umuofia Progressive Union has an emergency meeting to discuss Obi’s case.
 The Union had paid Obi’s scholarship for studies in England.
 The men think that Obi destroyed himself for a woman.
 They call him inexperienced, because men never accept the bribes themselves.
 They remain divided as to whether they should help Obi but know that he is their only “son” in a European post.

 Obi’s full name is Obiajulu.
 His parents are Christian converts and he has four sisters.
 His father, Isaac, is a catechist who teaches the elements of Christianity.
 Obi was granted a scholarship for university first.
+He was an excellent student and made his community proud.
+The Union wanted him to study law, but he eventually switched to English.
+Even though they were disappointed, they hoped he could work in the civil service.
+His family had prepared a feast to celebrate his departure.
+Umuofia is a poor community and expected Obi to bring back knowledge and wisdom.

 By Chinua Achebe